-In eight or ten monthly instalments from 1 April to 1 January inclusive
+In eight or ten or twelve monthly instalments from 1st April to 1st Jan to inclusive

 In more frequent instalments by prior arrangement

 If you pay by Direct Debit, cash or cheque and prefer to spread your bills over the year, you can pay by instalments, where flexible payment dates can be offered.
 For further information and to set up an instalment plan, please contact us on 01223 706050.
 All references to payment by Direct Debit should be read in conjunction with the Direct Debit Guarantee, which we subscribe to.
 A copy can be obtained from any bank.